BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 Is it all we can do with an IceStick ?
 No we can do more !
 Let us see how to port a [Y2K demo called ST-NICCC](http://www.pouet.net/prod.php?which=1251).
-Such 3D graphics cannot be rendered in real time (and the 8 MHz 68000 of the Atari ST could not either !), so it does render a precomputed stream of 2D polygons stored in a file.
-The file weights 640Kb, and remember we only have 6Kb, so what can we do ?
-It would be possible to wire a SDCard adapter and store the file there, but there is much better: the IceStick stores the configuration of the FPGA in a flash memory, and there is plenty of unused room in it: _if it does not fit in one chip, we can put it in another chip !_.
+Such 3D graphics cannot be rendered in real time by our femto-machine (and the 8 MHz 68000 of the Atari ST could not either !), so it does render a precomputed stream of 2D polygons stored in a file.
+The file weights 640Kb, and remember, we only have 6Kb, so what can we do ?
+It would be possible to wire a SDCard adapter and store the file there, but there is much better: the IceStick stores the configuration of the FPGA in a flash memory, and there is plenty of unused room in it: _if it does not fit in one chip, we can overflow in the neighborhing chip !_.
 This flash memory is a tiny 8-legged chip, that talks to the external world using a serial protocol (SPI).
-You need to activate another driver in `femtosoc.v`, as follows:
+To allow our femtorv32 processor to communicate with it, you need to activate another driver in `femtosoc.v`, as follows:

 ```
 /*